Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 What prevention methods are there for injuries and musculoskeletal disorders caused by heavy lifting at work?

-Quite often in the case of accidents, the injury has come indirectly from pressure to perform outside of the normal scope of employment.
+Quite often, in the case of accidents, the injury has come indirectly from pressure to perform outside the normal scope of employment.
 In these cases, work-cultural factors can prevent people from refusing to manually handle heavy equipment.
 This is especially true of males, even more so for those over 50, who suffer vastly more injuries from working than females.
 Regardless of gender, you can be as strong as an ox, but if you’re not properly prepared or educated in how to lift, you could do serious damage to yourself.

 Where heavy lifting is part of the job, education is still a fundamental.
 Statistics show that most of the injuries sustained at work come during the first 6 months of employment.
 This means it is imperative to not only educate in the first instance, but to keep an eye on new employees and revisit training to make sure they’ve put into practice the prevention measures.
 It is also required that PPE is supplied where necessary, and it is functional for the role.

 When it comes to musculoskeletal damage, this is usually a result of ongoing or routine practices that workers do not have sufficient rest time to recover from.
-Allowing workers to take their time instead of pilling on pressure to perform will help mitigate improper handling and muscle damage; even avoiding stress in the process.
+Allowing workers to take their time instead of putting on pressure to perform will help mitigate improper handling and muscle damage; even avoiding stress in the process.

 What should you do if you have been injured or feel in pain from manual handling at work?